The Adventure of the Six Napoleons: Film and television

 The opening episode of season 4 of the BBC series Sherlock is called "The Six Thatchers" and is based loosely on this story; at one point Sherlock believes that the suspect is hunting for the black pearl, which he had been asked to look into earlier and dismissed as uninteresting, but it is soon revealed that the suspect is actually hunting for a memory stick containing information about Mary Watson's past.

 The American TV series on CBS Television, Elementary "The Further Adventures" also adapts the story.
 In the cold opening, a break-in occurs at 221-B Baker Street.
 We find Bernardo "Beppo" Pugliesi retrieving the last of 6 busts, sold from the Royal Wedding 2018.
 Holmes lets Beppo break the bust, and take the Pearl from the shards.
 Only to explain the history of Black Pearl, and how Beppo stole the pearl.
 The day after the original theft, he stabbed a man in a bar fight.
-Knowing he is being sought in the stabbing, he hid the pearl in his Brothers ceramics factory, before his arrest.
+Knowing he is being sought in the stabbing, he hid the pearl in his brother's ceramics factory, before his arrest.
 His brother made 1,000 busts, that were so ugly, he only sold 6.
 A year later, Beppo is paroled, and begins the search, leaving a trail of broken statues.
 In the robbery of the fifth, Beppo strangled the owner.
 Holmes purchased the last of the six, making quite a show of the purchase, such that Beppo comes to Baker Street.
 Later at Scotland Yard, Holmes destroys the Pearl.
 It was made of painted glass.
-The glass pearl contained a ring with a hollow compartment that Lucrezia Borgia put poison used to kill her families enemies.
-When she fell out of favor with certain members of the Vatican, she was told to dispose of the ring, her favorite murder weapon.
+The glass pearl contained a ring with a hollow compartment that Lucrezia Borgia put poison used to kill her family's enemies.
+When she fell out of favour with certain members of the Vatican, she was told to dispose of the ring, her favourite murder weapon.
 Female DCI Athelney Jones comments to Holmes, "My God, Holmes.
 You did not get the goods on one murder tonight, but two!"